The First Female College in Georgia

 In 1836, the citizens of Georgia began its campaign to educate their young women.
 The newspapers carried articles of protest that women remained ignorant for a want of an education.
 So it was, that after much to do about the education of young women, on 23 December 1836, the Georgia Female College was chartered.
 It opened its doors on 7 January 1839, with 90 young women enrolled.
 The course of study was liberal arts and sciences, including philosophy, astronomy, botany, chemistry, physiology, geology, history and ancient modern languages.
 The first class was graduated in 1840, its first graduate being Miss Catherine Elizabeth Brewer.
 When the Georgia Conference of the Methodist Church assumed responsibility in 1843, it was renamed as Wesleyan Female College.
 In 1917 the word "female" was eliminated from its title.
 Wesleyan was the birthplace of the first two Greek societies for the Adelphean Society in 1851 (now Alpha Delta Pi) and the Philomathean Society in 1852 (now Phi Mu).

 Lizzie Smith Clements attended during 1870s.
-Among the first to study music at Wesleyan was a daughter of Colonel Davis Smith and Elizabeth of Monroe County - Jane Smith.
+She was among the first ladies to study music at Wesleyan was a daughter of Colonel Davis Smith and Elizabeth of Monroe County - Jane Smith.
 Although names of all of the graduating classes did not survive or are not offered to the public, it is family tradition that Jane Smith was a graduate during the early part of 1850s.
 Later, Jane sent her daughter, Lizzie Smith Clements to Wesleyan who then passed the tradition down to her daughter, Mary Brent Chambliss.
 The search for names of Wesleyan graduates in the Georgia Graduates Database and the 1850 graduating class is available to member of GA Graduates and may be helpful in learning more about the times.

 Bibb County Families